nebulab/playbook/people-ops/time-off-and-overtime.html.md

 vacation days they wish to take via chat or verbally, with a notice of at least two weeks if possible.

-Holidays accrued in a year must be used within 18 months: e.g., the remaining days on 31/12/2019 must be used by 1/06/2021.
+Vacation days accrued in a year must be used within 18 months: e.g., the remaining days on 31/12/2019 must be used by 1/06/2021.

 ## Holidays